gggin/onelineCrypto/README.md

 # onelineCrypto
-oneline code to encryt and decrypt with MD5 SHA256
+oneline code to encryt and decrypt for nodejs

+### utility

+MD5
+SHA256